jhpyle/docassemble/_docs/functions.md

 The `need()` function takes one or more variables as arguments and causes **docassemble** to ask questions to define each of the variables if the variables are not already defined.
+Note that with `need()`, you do _not_ put quotation marks around the variable name.

 For example, this [`mandatory`] code block expresses [interview logic] requiring that the user first be shown a splash screen and then be